Improve the Quality of Student Research

 Have you ever wanted to try something new but were worried about the technology?
 The library is available to help you plan, test, and be there to support you and your students during the lesson.

 Library instruction can take a variety of forms, depending on a class’ needs.
+(Make sure to also look at the À La Carte Information Literacy Instruction Menu at the bottom of this box.)
 Here are some instruction options:

 ***Work with a Librarian to tailor instruction to your classes needs***